gurjindertoor/HRG-Starter-Project/README.md

 - Move from a USB-powered setup to a battery-powered one with a switch.
 - Add a LiDAR sensor for more advanced navigation.

+---

 *(Note: I HIGHLY recommend figuring out how to connect a battery with a switch to move away from the wired connection and use a Bluetooth module so you're able to control the robot car via your phone or other means!)*

 Feel free to research additional components and ideas to take your project to the next level!

 Additionally, you'll most likely need a breadboard for all of the connections and may also require a voltage regulator if you need to step down the voltage from the battery for some of the components.

 For extra parts like mounts and holders, you can check [Open Robotics Platform](https://openroboticplatform.com/library).
 If you don't find what you need, consider designing and 3D printing your own components.
-(See section below).
+(See [section](#cad-modeling) below).

+---

 Some custom components I've made include:
 - Battery holder